-Another typical task is to apply outgoing payments to their related vendor or employee ledger entries in order to close purchase invoices, purchase CR/Adj notes, or employee accounts as paid.
-You can do this in the Payment Reconciliation Journal window by importing a bank statement file to register the payments.
+Another typical task is to apply outgoing payments to their related vendor or employee ledger entries in order to close purchase invoices, purchase credit memos, or employee accounts as paid.
+You can do this on the Payment Reconciliation Journal page by importing a bank statement file to register the payments.
 The payments are applied to open vendor, customer, or employee ledger entries by matching payment text and entry information.
 There are various ways to review and change the matches before you post the journal.
 You can choose to close any open bank account ledger entries related to the applied ledger entries when you post the journal.
 The bank account is automatically reconciled when all payments are applied.

-Alternatively, you can apply outgoing payments manually in the Payment Journal window or from the related vendor or employee ledger entries.
+Alternatively, you can apply outgoing payments manually on the Payment Journal page or from the related vendor or employee ledger entries.

 The following table describes a sequence of tasks within accounts payable, with links to the topics that describe them.

 |Generate due vendor payments or employee reimbursements, prepare cheque payments, and export payments to a bank file when posting.||Making Payments|